 "Windows could not start the Chronicall on Local Computer.
 For more information, review the System Event Log.
-If this is a non-Microsoft service, contact the serivce vendor, and refer to service-specific error code 1."
+If this is a non-Microsoft service, contact the service vendor, and refer to service-specific error code 1."

 There was likely a Java path that was manually set earlier.
 When Java is updated, Chronicall would need the Java path update as well.

-Go to java.com.
-Download the newest version of Java.
-Click See all Java downloads and download window's offline 32 bit Java installation.
-Also, 64 bit if you have 64 bit Java installed.
+Go to java.com and download the newest version of Java.
+Click "See all Java downloads" and download the Window's Offline 32-bit Java installation.
+Also, 64-bit if you have 64-bit Java installed.

 Update Chronicall Settings

-After running the installation go to C:\Program Files (x86)\Xima Software\Chronicall\tomcat\bin and run the chronicallw file as Administrator:
+After running the Java installation go to C:\Program Files (x86)\Xima Software\Chronicall\tomcat\bin and run the chronicallw.exe file as an Administrator

-Check under the Java tab that it is checked to use the default Java path, click "apply" if necessary and "okay."
-If you are using 64 bit Java, you can manually navigate to the same path for 64 bit, usually shown as "C:\Program Files\Java\jre1.8.0_171\bin\server\jvm.dll".
+Check under the Java tab that the "Use default" Java path box is checked, click "Apply" if necessary and "OK."
+If you are using 64 bit Java, you can manually navigate to the same path for 64 bit, usually found at C:\Program Files\Java\<java version>\bin\server\jvm.dll.

-Recording Library location
+- Recording Library

-C:\Program Files (x86)\Xima Software\Chronicall\recording library\recordinglibraryw.exe
+- C:\Program Files (x86)\Xima Software\Chronicall\recording library\recordinglibraryw.exe

-C:\Program Files (x86)\Xima Software\Chronicall\orientdb\bin\chronicallcdrw.exe
+- C:\Program Files (x86)\Xima Software\Chronicall\orientdb\bin\chronicallcdrw.exe

-Navigate to C:\Program Files (x86)\Xima Software\Chronicall\settings.xml and open the document in notepad.
+- Navigate to C:\Program Files (x86)\Xima Software\Chronicall\settings.xml and open the document in notepad.